Nuclear Power Plant Materials and Services

 These systems are essential for plant functionality but do not handle radioactive materials.
 The systems include:

 - Circulating Water System (CWS): Large pumps and piping for moving cooling water from the water source (or cooling towers) to the condenser.
-Requires large-scale civil structures and deep foundations for pump houses.
+This system manages the ultimate heat sink for the plant, requiring massive intake and discharge structures designed to handle enormous flow rates while minimizing environmental impact on aquatic life.

 3.2.
 Cooling Towers and Auxiliary Buildings (Civil Works Opportunities)